Dycool/Nintendo-Switch-PC-Control/README.md

   <img src="client/windows/icon.png" alt="Icon" width="128" height="128">
 </p>

-# 🎮 Nintendo Switch PC Control
+# 🎮 NS PC Control

-**Control your Nintendo Switch from a PC (Windows, Linux, or macOS) with low latency using a Raspberry Pi.**
+**Control your Console from a PC (Windows, Linux, or macOS) with low latency using a Raspberry Pi.**

 This project was built from scratch in **C++** and uses **UDP** to guarantee the lowest possible latency.
 It's the ideal setup for playing Switch games using your PC controller, avoiding the typical lag of Bluetooth or heavy script-based solutions.

 With version 2.0.0+, clients now feature a **Graphical User Interface (GUI)** for easy connection, alongside the classic CLI.

 > **📦 Pre-compiled Binaries Available!**
-> You can download ready-to-use GUI/CLI clients and the Raspberry Pi server directly from the **[Releases](https://github.com/Dycool/Nintendo-Switch-PC-Control/releases)** page.
+> You can download ready-to-use GUI/CLI clients and the Raspberry Pi server directly from the **[Releases](https://github.com/Dycool/NS-PC-Control/releases)** page.

 ---